 The Alliance provides several opportunities for U.S. undergraduates to build their resumes through a credit-bearing internship in China or India.
 All internships are supervised by a faculty advisor and require a final paper and oral presentation.

 In Beijing and Shanghai, the Alliance's internships are designed to accommodate a variety of language levels and academic or professional interests, though placements may vary according to each student’s Chinese language proficiency.
 Placements may include Chinese or foreign-owned companies, NGOs, research and government organizations, or media and art studios.
-Part-time internships are available as a 3-credit elective course as part of a 15-credit semester on the following programs:
+Internships are available as a 3-credit elective course as part of a 15-credit semester on the following programs:

-Full-time internships are available only as a 6-credit required component for a 9-credit summer term on the following programs:
+Internships are available as a 6-credit elective course for a 9-credit summer term on the following programs: